William F. Durand: The NACA

 In 1914 Durand attended a conference convened by Charles Doolittle Walcott, secretary of the Smithsonian Institution in Washington, D.C., for the purpose of stimulating interest in aeronautic science, and its relation to the U. S. government.
 The conference led to an act of congress organizing an Advisory Committee for Aeronautics (later the National Advisory Committee for Aeronautics) "to supervise and direct the scientific study of the problems of flight with a view to their practical solution."

 This committee was composed of twelve members, two each from the Army and Navy, one each representing the Smithsonian Institution, the Weather Bureau, and the National Bureau of Standards.
 Five additional members were chosen "who shall be acquainted with the needs of aeronautical science, either civil or military, or skilled in aeronautical engineering or its allied sciences."
 Brigadier General George P. Scriven, Chief Signal Officer of the Army, was chairman of the committee, Walcott was elected chairman of the Executive Committee.
 President Woodrow Wilson appointed Durand as one of the civilian members of the Committee.

 Durand became Chairman of the NACA in the fall of 1916 at the second meeting of the full committee.

 Durand proposed to the NACA the need for research on aircraft propellers, modeled on the work he had done on marine propellers at Cornell.
 The Committee agreed and Stanford University was contracted to perform the testing.
-Working with Professor E. P. Lesley, Durand conducted the air propeller research for the following twelve or fifteen years.
+Working with Professor Edward P. Lesley, Durand conducted the air propeller research for the following twelve or fifteen years.
 Test results were published to the Committee and annually in reports.